smscully/Management-Governance/README.md

-# Miscellaneous
+# Management and Governance
-This repository contains code, scripts, and templates for various tasks, such as cloud resource tagging.
+This repository contains code, scripts, and templates for various management and governance related tasks, such as cloud resource tagging.